 What Is the Purpose of Mentoring?

 The purpose of mentoring is to grow and learn.
-For a mentee, that growth and learning is self-directed with guidance from a mentor.
+For a mentee, growth and learning are self-directed with guidance from a mentor.
 For the mentor, the purpose of mentoring is to be that guide and to give back to others the experience they’ve gained in the mentee’s growth area.

 As basic and trite as that might sound, it’s actually refreshing to know that mentoring has a very focused purpose.